The Québec maritime Blog

 What to pack for your trip

 The island’s climate is mostly influenced by the winds and humidity emanating from the Gulf of St. Lawrence.
 This means that the weather can change many times a day, going from clear skies to fog or from calm seas to squalls.
-However, as the Icelanders say, there’s no such thing as bad weather, only inappropriate clothing!
+However, as the Icelanders say, there’s no such thing as bad weather, only unsuitable clothing!

 With that in mind, be sure to pack hiking boots, warm and rainproof clothing, a windbreaker, a flashlight, a pocketknife, binoculars and your camera!